 2. Due to antioxidants, it prevents skin aging.
 Reduces the negative impact of ultraviolet rays on it.

-3. It helps to strengthen our immunity.
+3. It helps strengthen our immunity.

 5. Stimulates the process of losing weight.